Ari Vatanen: Racing career

+From 1995, Vatanen competed less frequently.
+He scored a podium finish at the 1998 Safari Rally, and then briefly returned to a works Subaru for the season-ending Rally of Great Britain, marking his 100th World Rally Championship event.

-Although he became much less active in rallying, his hunger for motorsport had not left him completely however, and Vatanen joined Nissan in the Paris-Dakar in 2003, finishing seventh.
-He also made an appearance at the 2003 Rally Finland with a Bozian Racing-prepared Peugeot 206 WRC, and finished eleventh.
-In 2004 and 2005, Vatanen drove the Dakar for Nissan as well, and in 2007 he made another attempt with Volkswagen, but retired on the seventh stage.
+Vatanen joined Nissan in the Paris-Dakar in 2003, finishing seventh.
+He also made an appearance at the 2003 Rally Finland with a Bozian Racing-prepared Peugeot 206 WRC, finishing eleventh.
+In 2004 and 2005, he drove the Dakar for Nissan, and in 2007 he made another attempt with Volkswagen, but retired on the seventh stage after a fire destroyed his car.

-He currently holds the position of 'Club Patron' to the Ireland's Donegal Motor Club since 2002.
-He has a long association with the Donegal Motor Club and the Donegal International Rally, competing twice early in his career, 1975 and 1978.

-Despite having no roots in Estonia, in January 2013 Vatanen was named as the candidate of presidency by the board of the Estonian Autosport Union to become first foreign President of the authority.
-Vatanen said he had always been in good relations with Estonians and he's deeply impressed by the achievements of such a small country.
-Rumours said that the other candidate will be Estonia's most famous former rally driver Markko Märtin.
-Without any rival candidate Vatanen was elected President of the Estonian Autosport Union.

 In September 2008, Vatanen took part in the Colin McRae Forest Stages Rally, a round of the Scottish Rally Championship centred in Perth in Scotland.
 His co-driver was once again David Richards and they competed in the same Rothmans sponsored Ford Escort RS1800 that they drove in 1981.
 He was one of a number of ex-world champions to take part in the event in memory of McRae, who died in 2007.

 Personal life

 Vatanen was born and grew up in rural Tuupovaara in Eastern Finland.
-He is married to Rita and has four children, Kim (b.
-1972), Ria (b.
+He is married to Rita and has four children, Kim (1972–2024), Ria (b.
 1980), Tua (b.
 1982) and Max (b.
 1990).
 They have homes in Finland and France.

-Kim is the manager of current WRC driver Sébastien Ogier.
+Kim was the manager of current WRC driver Sébastien Ogier.
 In 2016 Max followed his fathers footsteps by entering the British Rally Championship driving an M-Sport prepared Ford Fiesta R5.

 In 1993, Vatanen settled in southern France, where he bought a farm and a winery.

 Vatanen speaks fluent Finnish, English, and French.